agdanoji/ImageCaptioning/README.md

 # ImageCaptioning
 Image Captioning can be useful for physically disabled  people  like  semi-blind  or  blind  people  if voice output is added to the generated captions.
-It can also be used in virtual assistants such as Sirior Cortana to help searching images of a particu-lar type.
+It can also be used in virtual assistants such as Sirior Cortana to help searching images of a particular type.
 For e.g.:- ”Show me pictures of myselfwearing a blue shirt.”
-Thus, we can see that therei s plenty of motivation and usefulness involved inthe image captioning task.
+Thus, we can see that there is plenty of motivation and usefulness involved in the image captioning task.

 In this project, we implemented three different techniques used for Image Captioning:
 1. CNN-RNN (Google’s Implementation as ourbaseline)